High-dimensional variable selection with heterogeneous signals: A precise asymptotic perspective: Achieving information-theoretic optimality with computational efficiency

 \subsection{The ETS algorithm}

-In this section we introduce our ETS algorithm (Algorithm \ref{alg: ETS}) in detail.
+{In this section, we introduce our ETS algorithm (Algorithm \ref{alg: ETS}) in detail.
 Given a partition parameter $0 < \gamma < 1$, ETS first splits the full sample $(x_i, Y_i)_{i \in [n]}$ into two subsamples $\D_1, \D_2$ of respective sizes $n_1 = \floor{\gamma n}$ and $n_2 = n - n_1$.
-Then ETS performs two main steps on these two sub-samples respectively.
-It applies IHT to $\D_1$ to obtain an estimator $\hat{\beta}^{\rm iht}$ of the true signal vector $\beta$.
-Then ETS performs a coordinatewise screening based on $\D_2$ and $\hat{\beta}^{\rm iht}$ to select the true variables.
-To be self-contained, in Algorithm \ref{alg: two-stage IHT} we give the pseudo-code of the IHT algorithm.
-Let $f: \R^p \to \R, \theta \mapsto f(\theta)$ be a differentiable objective function and $P_{\hat{s}}^0(\cdot)$ be the projection operator that projects a vector onto the space of $\hat{s}$-sparse vectors by selecting the $\hat{s}$ largest elements in magnitude.
+Then ETS performs two main steps on these two sub-samples respectively: \begin{enumerate} \item Given an objective function $f_{n_1}(\cdot; \cD_1)$ and a constraint set $\cC \subseteq \bbR^p$, in the estimation step, ETS procures a close approximation to $\beta$ by solving for an approximate solution to the optimization problem